BlueStar03/destiny-saga/aetha-dreavi.md

 The stewardship of the Aetha and the Dreavi is mostly unseen and unknown by the people of Threa.
 This isn’t a strict rule, but rather a preference.
 If they were widely known, the people of Threa might begin to plead with them for favors—asking for more rain, requesting a famine upon their enemies, offering undue reverence, or worse.

 Their presence could also make them targets.
-If a castle were under siege, invaders might attempt to eliminate the Bastion Spirit protecting the castle, or the Familiar bound to the royal lineage.
+If a castle were under siege, invaders might attempt to eliminate the Keeper Spirit protecting the castle, or the Familiar bound to the royal lineage.

 Still, there are occasions when they choose to reveal themselves to a few.
-A Bastion might greet a new family moving into their hut or befriend a lone traveler on their road.
+A Keeper might greet a new family moving into their hut or befriend a lone traveler on their road.
 A Wilds Spirit might play with children who visit their hill, assist fishers along their river, or scare off youths who stray too close to their cave.

 Their work continues quietly—not absent, just unseen.